How do Cats Purr and Why: What Your Cat’s Purr May be Telling You

 Cats will also communicate with other cats via purring.
 Oftentimes cats purr to signal peaceful intentions or as a call to play.

 A happy purr is calming and reassuring and generally, you can make an informed guess as to when your cat’s purr means he or she is happy.

 GOOD VIBES FOR HUMANS TOO

 Our feline friends provide several health benefits to their humans, studies have shown.
 Among these are the lowering of stress and blood pressure, to which your cat’s purring may directly contribute.

 Experts explain that cat purring acts as an auditory stimulus which people attribute to peacefulness and calmness.
 It can be conducive to relaxation and general emotional wellbeing.

-On a physical level, there have been studies that have shown cat purring can also activate healing abilities within humans similar to the way it does within cats.
 Doctors have been known to use a vibrating effect much like purring when treating patients, and a slower rate of bone degradation has been observed in elderly patients when treated with hum tones in the same frequency range of cat purring.

 The next time you curl up with your favorite ball of fur, as he or she purrs away, you might stop to consider what your cat is really trying to tell you.
 While experts are starting to give us some insight into why cats purr, the answer still remains mysterious – and even, a little magical.